mikhail-sapozhnikov/optile/README.md

 In order to run tests please enter needed parameter values in the testng.xml file, which can be found in ./src/test/resources folder:
 1) "login" and "pass" - Dropbox login credentials
 2) "filePath" - absolute path to a file which should be uploaded to Dropbox, for example: "C:\TestFolder\pic01.png"
-3) "fileName" - name of the file, for example: "pic01.png"

 ### Steps to run tests: